Words and terms used in the world of From The Waters.

 In Aelin, due to their close proximity to Strikers and their Legends, Souths can find themselves given a playful and informal alternative that is closer to a nickname.
 This is known as a Moniker and is usually based around a characteristic of the individual, such as an emotion or driving force of their personality.

-Occurs when a single soul is split into two aelinuans by an aetri.
+This occurs when a single soul is split into two aelinuans by an aetri prior to birth.

 A city in Schmuu.

-Oagany trees that Makers plant as part of becoming a new Pair when devamed.
-The tree represents the Pair and will exist until the Pair is dissolved.
-The Pair will decorate and tend to their namree throughout their time together.
+This refers to oagany trees that Makers plant as part of devaming a new Pair or Solo.
+The tree represents the Pair or Solo and will exist until they are dissolved.
+The Maker(s) will decorate and tend to their namree throughout their time under that pairame or solome.

-Officially known as Wariyla Isle, an island within Aelin City where Newly-Reborns live, mature and are educated prior to being ranked.
+Officially known as Wariyla Isle, this is an island within Aelin City where Newly-Reborns live, mature and are educated prior to being ranked.

-Serious medical condition.
-Affects almost 15% of the population.
+A serious medical condition that affects almost 15% of the population.

 Noun.
 Plural nilxs.
 The general term for a Striker duel.